 The header image is a colour composite of JERS-1 and PALSAR SAR data.
 Copyright JAXA.

-Dan Clewley works in the Centre for Geospatial Applications, part of the large remote snsing group at Plymouth Marine Laboratory (PML).
-He manages the NERC Earth Observation Data Aqusition and Analysis Service (NEODAAS).
-Dan’s work focuses on software and systems for proceessing Earth Observation data and helping others to utilise Earth Observation in their research.
+Dan Clewley works as an Earth Observation Research Software Engineer in the Centre for Geospatial Applications, part of the large remote sensing group at Plymouth Marine Laboratory (PML).
+He manages the NERC Earth Observation Data Acquisition and Analysis Service (NEODAAS).
+Dan’s work focuses on software and systems for processing Earth Observation data and helping others to utilise Earth Observation in their research.

 - Personal Twitter: @danclewley